PyroMikeGit/SuperKaizoIronMON/README.md

    - You must pivot after defeating Morty and before fighting Chuck
    - You final pivot must end up LOWER LEVEL than your first/original main Pokémon
    - If you find a favorite while searching for the mid-game pivot, you may catch it without it counting towards your 3 pivot checks
+   - **Warning**: Save your game frequently while searching for a pivot.
+The rom patch may soft-lock your game if you encounter a roamer.
+Load your save or use Tracker's Restore Points.
 5. Kanto Rules:
    1. Lt.
 Surge's Gym must be completed before leaving Vermillion City
    2. Must repair Power Plant and upgrade PokéGear ASAP